-The magnitude and the orientation of the total acceleration with respect to the vehicle coordinate system can be plotted in a so called g-g plot (radar plot), as in figure 6, right.
-Such a polar representation gives us an idea about the vehicle-driver system's performances or about the mean stress and grip of the vehicle tires.
+The magnitude and the orientation of the total acceleration with respect to the vehicle coordinate system can be presented as polar plot in a so called g-g plot (radar plot), figure 6, right.
+Such a polar representation gives us an idea about the vehicle-driver system's performances or about the mean stress and grip of the vehicle tyres.